brumar/onionizer/README.md

 Do use context manager if you need to do some cleanup after the wrapped function has been called or if you want to catch exceptions.

-Indeed, having a `try-except` block around the yield statement will not work for onionizer middlewares.
+Indeed, having a `try-except` block around the yield statement will not work for onionizer middleware.

 ## Advanced Usage